Losing Canada PR status (permanent resident)

 - a Canadian business or government has hired you on a full-time basis but deployed you outside Canada, or

 - you are the spouse or child of the person I mentioned in the previous bullet point.

-Regardless, if you choose an option other than physical presence, consult with a professional.
-Consequently, they will assess your case and will let you know if your efforts could prevent a loss of Canada PR.
+Regardless, consult with a professional if you choose an option other than physical presence.
+Consequently, they will assess your case and let you know if your efforts could prevent a loss of Canada PR.

 You usually lose your Canada PR status because of residency obligations in one of the following scenarios: